Computed Tomography (CT)

 For more information on this and other radiology procedures, please visit www.radiologyinfo.org.

 Computed tomography (CT) is a diagnostic imaging test used to create detailed images of internal organs, bones, soft tissue and blood vessels.
-The cross-sectional images generated during a CT scan can be reformatted in multiple planes, and can even generate three-dimensional images which can be viewed on a computer monitor, printed on film or transferred to electronic media.
+The cross-sectional images generated during a CT scan can be reformatted in multiple planes, and can even generate three-dimensional images which can be viewed on a computer monitor, transferred to electronic media.
 CT scanning is often the best method for detecting many different cancers since the images allow your doctor to confirm the presence of a tumor and determine its size and location.
 CT is fast, painless, noninvasive and accurate.
 In emergency cases, it can reveal internal injuries and bleeding quickly enough to help save lives.